 Is this person finished eating?

 Put yourself in the waitstaff’s position.
 Would you see this plate and think the person is finished?
-What’s funny (not) is that often you’ll see this either in our dining room or in a restaurant and the person asks for his/her plate to be cleared.
+What’s funny (not) is that often you’ll see this either in our dining room or in a restaurant.
+And, the person will invariable ask for his/her plate to be cleared.
 I see this all of the time in restaurants.

 If it please the court, Exhibit C: